Christian Walker Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.78 team ERA that ranks third among all MLB pitching staffs.
+- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.80).

 - The Braves allow the third-fewest home runs in baseball (99 total, 1.1 per game).